 After starting CPAP, 65 percent of that 69 percent reported a reduction in peeing frequency.

-But it’s not normal.
 The kidneys are supposed to be pretty much turned off during sleep so that we can get uninterrupted sleep for optimal restoration.